 Typically, the size and form of the initial equity awards for our executive officers have been established through arm's-length negotiation at the time the individual executive officer was hired.
 In formulating these awards, our board of directors has considered, among other things, the prospective role and responsibility of the executive officer, the amount of equity-based compensation held by the executive officer at his or her former employer, the cash compensation received by the executive officer, the Compensation Committee's sense of the competitive market for similar positions, and the need to create a meaningful opportunity for reward predicated on the creation of long-term stockholder value.
 The equity awards granted to Messrs.
-Polelle and Roza in connection with their hiring are set forth in the "Summary Compensation Table - 2014" and the "Grants of Plan-Based Awards Table - 2014" below.
+Hart and Kheirolomoom in connection with their hiring are set forth in the "Summary Compensation Table - 2015" and the "Grants of Plan-Based Awards Table - 2015" below.

-Thereafter, the Compensation Committee has reviewed the equity holdings of our executive officers annually and periodically recommended to our board of directors the grant of equity awards in the form of stock options and/or Performance-Vesting RSUs and Time-Vesting RSUs to our executive officers to ensure that their overall equity position was consistent with our compensation objectives.
-The Compensation Committee has not applied a rigid formula in determining the size of these equity awards; however, the Compensation Committee has targeted equity awards for each executive officer such that his or her annual equity awards are generally around the 75th percentile of our peer group's annual equity awards and such that 20% of the total equity awards are in the form of stock options, 40% of the total equity awards are in the form of Performance-Vesting RSUs and 40% of the total equity awards are in the form of Time-Vesting RSUs.
+Additionally, the Compensation Committee has reviewed the equity holdings of our executive officers annually and granted equity awards in the form of stock options and/or Performance-Vesting RSUs and Time-Vesting RSUs to our executive officers to ensure that their overall equity position was consistent with our compensation objectives.
+The Compensation Committee has not applied a rigid formula in determining the size of these equity awards; however, the Compensation Committee has targeted equity awards for each executive officer such that his or her annual equity awards are generally at the 50th percentile of our peer group's annual equity awards and such that 20% of the total equity awards are in the form of stock options, 40% of the total equity awards are in the form of Time-Vesting RSUs.
 The Compensation Committee did not strictly benchmark against our peer group, but used its discretion as appropriate, when determining the size of equity awards.
-In conducting this review and making award recommendations in fiscal year 2014, the Compensation Committee also exercised its judgment and discretion and considered several factors, including our overall financial and operational results for the prior fiscal year, the performance and ranking of the individual executive officer, the executive officer's potential to contribute to our long-term strategic goals, his or her role and scope of responsibilities within the Company, his or her individual experience and skills, the amount of equity-based compensation already held by the executive officer (and the amount that was vested and unvested), the Compensation Committee's sense of competitive market practices for equity compensation, and, if applicable, the recommendations of our CEO.
+In conducting this review and making award determinations in fiscal year 2015, the Compensation Committee also exercised its judgment and discretion and considered several factors, including our overall financial and operational results for the prior fiscal year, the performance and ranking of the individual executive officer, the executive officer's potential to contribute to our long-term strategic goals, his or her role and scope of responsibilities within the Company, his or her individual experience and skills, the amount of equity-based compensation already held by the executive officer (and the amount that was vested and unvested), the Compensation Committee's sense of competitive market practices for equity compensation, and, if applicable, the recommendations of our CEO.

-In September 2013, our board of directors approved stock options, Performance-Vesting RSUs and Time-Vesting RSUs to certain of our executive officers, including certain of the Named Executive Officers, in recognition of their contributions to the Company during fiscal year 2013 and to achieve our retention objectives.
-Accordingly, in September 2013, equity awards were granted to Messrs.
-Ryu and Henrickson and Mses.
-Blasing and Hung, as set forth in the "Summary Compensation Table - 2014" and the "Grants of Plan-Based Awards Table - 2014" below.
+In September 2014, the Compensation Committee approved stock options, Performance-Vesting RSUs and Time-Vesting RSUs to certain of our executive officers, including certain of the Named Executive Officers, in recognition of their contributions to the Company during fiscal year 2014 and to achieve our retention objectives.
+Accordingly, in September 2014, equity awards were granted to Messrs.
+Ryu and Roza and Mses.
+Blasing and Hung, as set forth in the "Summary Compensation Table - 2015" and the "Grants of Plan-Based Awards Table - 2015" below.